c-f-rey/test/README.md

 # This is the title
 We are going to learn git today.
+This is the best instructor in the universe.

 ## Introduction
 This is where we write the introduction.